RESEARCH STARTER

 People and Culture

-Population: Lebanon's population density is more than 547 people per square kilometer according to World Bank (2021).
+Population: Lebanon had a population of 5,364,482 in 2024, with a density of more than 547 people per square kilometer according to World Bank (2021).
 Most people live in the coastal areas.
 The country's major cities, all coastal, include Beirut, with a metro population of 2.421 million (2023), Tarabulus (Tripoli), Saida (Sidon), and Sur (Tyre).
 There are about one million refugees in Lebanon (2021).

 About 67.8 percent of the people are Muslim, of which 31.9 percent are Sunni and 31.2 percent are Shia, and 32.4 percent are Christian.
 Approximately 4.5 percent of the population is Druze.
 There are also small populations of Jews, Baha'is, Buddhists, Hindus, and Mormons.
 Lebanon recognizes eighteen religious sects (2020 estimate).